-Real Estate Comparative Guide - - Portugal
+Real Estate Comparative Guide

 4.1 What types of commercial leases exist in your jurisdiction?

+Commercial leases in Portugal can generally be categorised into two primary types: fixed-term leases and open-ended leases.

-Commercial leases can be categorised as either fixed term or open ended.
-Other arrangements – such as the assignment of use of retail, industrial or office properties – will include ancillary services that are provided in connection with the use of the property and are not independent thereof.
-Shop use agreements are also common and are finetuned to regulate in detail the use of properties in a shopping mall or retail space.
+Additionally, in the context of commercial property use, various other arrangements exist, such as the assignment of use of retail, industrial or office properties.
+These agreements often include ancillary services provided in connection with the use of the property.
+These services are not independent of the property use but are integrated into the overall lease agreement to support the tenant's operations.
+Furthermore, shop use agreements are common in settings such as shopping malls or retail spaces.

 4.2 Are the terms of a commercial lease regulated or freely negotiable?
 What do they typically cover (eg, duration; security deposit; rent; sub-letting; termination)?